PolMuri/Hack-the-box/README.md

 # Hack-the-box
-The machines and challenges writeups I have done written in Catalan my native lenguage.
+Machines and challenges writeups I have done written in Catalan my native lenguage.